 The Academy Trust continues to invest in improved security measures and procedures in order to deal with current and future risks relating to cyber security.
-The Academy Trust annually obtains Cyber Security Essentials accreditation.
+The Academy Trust annually obtains Cyber Security Essentials accreditation, which was also subject to an internal audit review this year.
 The Academy Trust has also invested in an online training package in relation to Cyber Security which is mandatory for all staff.